“GIVE me lucky generals,” Napoleon is supposed

 But, in line with Mr Wahl's predictions, the bullet sank before it even reached halfway - sparing the scientist's life.

-This is despite the fact that the bullet was discharged with the same force as it would have been if it was fired above the water, and made the same loud "boom".
+force as it would have been if it was fired above the water, and

 In the video, which was posted to YouTube, Mr Wahl says: "It's harder to create movement in water than in air, because water molecules are closer together than air molecules."